unitaryfund/unitary.fund/posts/_markdown/ambassador_alves_intro.md

 (For those who do not know, most university programs in Germany are tuition-free, even for foreigners, and many are in English.
 I do not speak German.)
 For a curious student like myself, the first lockdown was a perfect opportunity to explore my interests and get involved with whatever projects seemed like a fun way to spend my spare time.
-Building keyboards and designing custom PCBs became a special interest for a while, but it seemed to quickly get expensive.
+Building keyboards and designing custom printed circuit boards (PCBs) became a special interest for a while, but it seemed to quickly get expensive.

 Eventually, I stumbled upon a TikTok video talking about quantum computing.
 Having heard of the topic before but not knowing much about it, I took advantage of my free time and looked into this emerging and exciting field that seemed like the perfect way to combine my earlier education in physics with my current education in information engineering.